Geraldine 'Geri' Joy Thompson

 Geri was preceded in death by her parents, Dorothy and Howard Mosbacher, and Martin Roland.

-A Requiem Mass will be at 9:00 AM Saturday, January 15, 2022, at Assumption Chapel in St. Marys, KS followed by interment at Our Lady of Peace Cemetery.
+A Requiem Mass was held at 9:00 AM Saturday, January 15, 2022, at Assumption Chapel in St. Marys, KS followed by interment at Our Lady of Peace Cemetery.

-Visitation will be held at Piper Funeral Home on Friday, January 14, 2022, from 2-4 PM followed by a Rosary at Assumption Chapel at 5:20 PM.
+Visitation was held at Piper Funeral Home on Friday, January 14, 2022, from 2-4 PM followed by a Rosary at Assumption Chapel at 5:20 PM.

 Memorial contributions may be made in Geri’s name to the (Immaculata or Sacred Heart League).